bhellested/FinalProject/README.md

 projectFrame.java contains my GUI, however the included projectFrame.jar is all you need to run This jar packages all needed GCP imports.

+If planning on running yourself, you will need to move invertedIndex.jar into a bucket and update the bucket references in projectFrame.java